mirca/mirca.github.io-www/_posts/2018-02-27-majorization-minimization-tensorflow.md

 optimization problem (which often leads to unstable solutions) into a differentiable and therefore stable optimization problem.

-Note: for a theorectical and practical introduction of MM algorithms, see [Majorization-Minimization Algorithms in Signal Processing, Communications, and Machine Learning](http://ieeexplore.ieee.org/document/7547360/) by Y. Sun, P. Babu, and D. P. Palomar
+Note: for a theorectical and practical introduction to MM algorithms, see [Majorization-Minimization Algorithms in Signal Processing, Communications, and Machine Learning](http://ieeexplore.ieee.org/document/7547360/) by Y. Sun, P. Babu, and D. P. Palomar

 ```python